 - 2.2.3 The role of Supplementary Planning Documents (SPD) is to provide guidance on local planning matters.
-The Management of Conservation Areas SPD is intended to provide guidance to the public and developers when considering proposals in conservation areas.
-It will also be used as a material planning consideration in the determination of relevant planning, advertisement, listed building and conservation area consent applications as well as to inform management issues in our town centres and villages designated as conservation areas.
-It will complement other SPDs namely: - Eden Design Guide Summary (1999) - Shopfront and Advertisement Design (2006) - Accessible and Inclusive Environment (2005) - Housing (Draft 2019) - Cumbria Landscape Character Assessment Toolkit (2011) - North Pennines Area of Outstanding Natural Beauty (AONB) Building Design Guide (2011)

-• North Pennines Area of Outstanding Natural Beauty (AONB) Planning Guidelines (2011).
+The Management of Conservation Areas SPD adopted in March 2011 provides guidance to the public and developers when considering proposals in conservation areas.
+It is also used as a material planning consideration in the determination of relevant planning, advertisement, listed building and conservation area consent applications as well as to inform management issues in our town centres and villages designated as conservation areas.
+It will complement other SPDs namely: - Eden Design Guide Summary (1999) - Shopfront and Advertisement Design (2006) - Accessible and Inclusive Environment (2005) - Housing (Draft 2019) - Cumbria Landscape Character Assessment Toolkit (2011) - North Pennines Area of Outstanding Natural Beauty (AONB) Building Design Guide (2011) - North Pennines Area of Outstanding Natural Beauty (AONB) Planning Guidelines (2011).